joesan/joesan-me/content/navo/dc-motor-with-encoder.md

 I will refuse to talk about DC Motors in general as that is not the focus for us, but rather to understand how to make use of the Encoder pulses with which we could measure the RPM and thus control the speed.

-### Understanding DC Motor with Encoder
+## Understanding DC Motor with Encoder

 So we need to now effectively understand a little about the DC Motor and the need for an Encoder unit.
 A one liner - a DC Motor is a mechanical device that converts basically electrical energy to mechanical energy.
 Ok that's simple enough but that's enough.
 Why do we need an Encoder?
 With the target that we are trying to build, we need to be able to more precisely control the speed and direction of the motor which effectively translates to the navigability of the Navo.
-Encoders transform mechanical motion into electrical pulses that can then be used by a controller unit (like the Arduino) to make adjustments and fine tune the motor spped and direction.
+Encoders transform mechanical motion into electrical pulses that can then be used by a controller unit (like the Arduino) to make adjustments and fine tune the motor speed and direction.

 As mentioned before, we will use <a href="https://www.pololu.com/product/4843" target="_blank">DC Motor with Encoder</a>.
 The table and the image below clarifies the wiring definitions.